Freddie Freeman Player Props: Dodgers vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.39 team ERA ranks 20th across all league pitching staffs.
+- The Mets pitching staff is 11th in MLB with a collective 8.9 strikeouts per nine innings.

-- Mets pitchers combine to allow 119 total home runs at a rate of 1.3 per game (to rank 25th in baseball).
+- The Mets have the 20th-ranked team ERA among all league pitching staffs (4.41).

-- His last appearance came on Saturday against the San Diego Padres, when the righty threw six innings, surrendering two earned runs while giving up five hits.
+- The right-hander's last appearance was on Thursday, July 6 against the Arizona Diamondbacks, when he tossed eight innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.